- Do you ever feel “stuck,” unable to move forward in life and relationships?

 - Do you seek more soulful relationships, both with yourself and others?

 - Are you searching for a joy-filled and vibrant life?

 - Do you struggle to find balance and harmony in your everyday life?

 Soul of the Seasons was written as a guide for those seeking a deeper connection to a more meaningful life.
 Through the wisdom of the natural world, and, based on the tradition of Five Element theory, one can learn to build more resilience and mastery, even in the most difficult passages of life.

 Five Element theory, with its roots in Traditional Chinese Medicine, teaches that the fundamental elements of Wood, Fire, Earth, Metal, and Water correspond to the five seasons of Spring, Summer, Harvest, Fall, and Winter.
 These five passages resonate in our bodies through the core emotions of Anger, Joy, Sympathy, Grief, and Fear.
 The five seasons are not defined as specific periods of time demarcated on the calendar but more as passages of life that reflect certain qualities of growth and movement.

-Spring is associated with new growth and the elemental quality of Wood.
-Spring then gives way to Summer, the where are visions come into fruition.
-It’s represented by the element of Fire.
-Summer then calls forth the abundance of the Harvest, the season which embodies the element of Earth.
-Harvest, in turn, leads to the season of Fall which is the season of letting go and includes the element of Metal.
-Fall then ushers in the silent cold of Winter, a season of rest that is symbolized by the element of Water.
+Spring is associated with explosive new growth.
+Summer is the time when our visions come into fruition.
+Summer calls forth the abundance of the Harvest, the season which embodies the rewards of all our hard work.
+Harvest, in turn, leads to the season of Fall, the season of letting go.
+Fall then ushers in the silent cold of Winter, a season of rest and reflection.